 For Wolford it is only natural to protect and support its employees, since they have a decisive impact on long-term corporate success.

-Working conditions and employee qualifications influence productivity and performance in product development and production, as well as success at the point of sale.
-Well-trained sales personnel have a substantial impact on revenue development.
+Working conditions and employee gualifications influence productivity and performance in product development and production, as well as success at the point of sale.
+Welltrained sales personnel have a substantial impact on revenue development.
+To ensure that we offer our customers an exceptional customer experience, we have developed a special training program for our boutique staff.
 However, more than anything else, Wolford relies on the recognized quality of the products it manufactures itself.
 This is, of course, closely linked to working conditions in production at its two plants in Austria and Slovenia.
 In addition to providing safe workplaces, the protection of employees also requires us to respect rest periods, avoid overtime, and optimize workplace design.
 This also includes specific training and education.
 In this way Wolford ensures it will have a sufficient pool of junior employees to draw upon.
 It also serves the purpose of increasing employee motivation.
 Wolford's objective is to keep sick leave and staff turnover at a low level, position the company as an attractive employer brand and thus acquire and retain highly qualified employees.